aliumujib/DSandAlgorithmNanoDegree/README.md

 ### What next?

 I am thinking of spending some of the money I saved on Udacity at <https://algoexpert.io>, then I should probably finish some extra content
 I discovered on youtube and hit the streets of Leetcode to deepen and test my understanding of what I learnt.
-But thats another story.
+But that's another story.